Serial Podcast Murder Defendant Released on Probation

 Donate Now

-Baltimore City Circuit Court before Judge Jennifer B. Schiffer says she’ll decide soon whether to commute the life sentence of Adnan Syed to time served.
-He was convicted for the 1999 fatal strangulation of Hae Min Lee, and a ruling in his favor would effectively let Syed, now 43, remain free.
+At issue for Judge Schiffer was whether to end Syed’s life sentence to time served.
+He was convicted for the 1999 strangulation murder of Hae Min Lee, and today’s ruling set Syed, now 43, free as long as he abides by the conditions of his parole.

 Hae Min Lee went missing on Jan.
 13, 1999.
-Her corpse was later discovered partially buried in Leakin Park, and an autopsy revealed signs of manual strangulation.
+Her corpse was later discovered partially buried in West Baltimore’s Leakin Park, and an autopsy revealed signs of manual strangulation.
 Syed, who was Lee’s ex-boyfriend, was convicted and found guilty on all counts of first-degree murder, kidnapping, false imprisonment and robbery.

 “On Jan.
 13, 1999, on a cold rainy day, my daughter did not return,” she said.
 “Only her body returned on Feb.
 10.”